 The CONSENSE training programme is based on a modular system that caters for the specific needs of early-stage researchers with varying backgrounds and different foci (biomolecular engineering, optical sensing, cell biology).
 It is aligned to the different requirements of the host institutions while fulfilling industry demands.

 All ESRs will receive local training in scientific, technical, and transferable skills in their host institution.
 ESRs hosted by private-sector partners will have access to the local courses of their PhD-awarding institution.
 The local training of the ESRs includes 4 key elements:

 Our consortium has planned a series of regular network-wide activities for the CONSENSE network and beyond, creating a framework for joint research and ESR training, mutual exchange, and ESR exposure to a wider audience.

-Week long trainings in science, network management, communication and long-term planning.May, 2023
+Week long trainings in science, entrepreneurial skills, academic publishing and outreach.March, 2023

 Week long trainings in science, network management, communication and long-term planning.April, 2024

 Final event conference open to external participants.
 This will function as a platform for our ESRs and external researchers to disseminate their results and to facilitate networking and future collaboration.May, 2024